 The information in this section looks at the prevalence of disability among people living in West End, Morecambe.
-There are two measures of disability presented: those claiming Attendance Allowance or Disability Living Allowance.
+There are three measures of disability presented: those claiming Attendance Allowance, Personal Independence Payments and Disability Living Allowance.

 Attendance Allowance is payable to people over the age of 65 who are so severely disabled, physically or mentally, that they need a great deal of help with personal care or supervision.

-Disability Living Allowance is payable to children and adults in or out of work who are below the age of 65 and who are disabled, need help with personal care or have walking difficulties.
-It is a nonmeans tested benefit, which means it is not affected by income.
+Until April 2013, Disability Living Allowance was payable to children and adults in or out of work who are below the age of 65 and who were disabled, and required help with personal care or had walking difficulties.
+It is a non-means tested benefit, which means it is not affected by income.
+From April 2013 Personal Independence Payments (PIP) have been introduced to replace Disability Living Allowance for all new claimants.
+PIP helps with some of the extra costs caused by long-term disability, ill-health or terminal ill-health.

-The information boxes on the right show the total number of people receiving Attendance Allowance and Disability Living Allowance across West End, Morecambe.
+The information boxes on the right show the total number of people receiving Attendance Allowance, Disability Living Allowance and PIP (by key breakdown) across West End, Morecambe.